robertwhunter/nephromaths/_book/04-Water-Na.md

 \end{equation}
 </div>\EndKnitrBlock{eqnpanel}

 However, as not all urinary osmoles are [*effective* osmoles](#tonicity) with respect to cell membranes, it makes more sense to determine the clearance of water that is free from only effective osmoles when working out how renal water clearance is likely to affect P~Na~.
-Therefore, it is usually preferable to calculate `electrolyte-free` water clearance [@nguyen2006a]:
+Therefore, it is usually preferable to calculate `electrolyte-free` water clearance [@nguyen2006a].
+This approach was originally advocated by [Goldberg, 1981](https://pubmed.ncbi.nlm.nih.gov/7230957/) and then elaborated on by [Rose, 1986](https://pubmed.ncbi.nlm.nih.gov/3799631/):

 \BeginKnitrBlock{eqnpanel}<div class="eqnpanel">\begin{equation}
   \text{electrolyte-free water clearance, }C_{H_{2}O}(e) = V\times(1-\frac{U_{Na}+U_{K}+U_{OEOs}}{P_{Na}+P_{OEOs}})\\ \approx\frac{OL}{U_{Osm}}\times(1-\frac{U_{Na}+U_{K}}{P_{Na}})